 First, if you use an explicit OxidizedPythonInterpreterConfig, the PythonInterpreterConfig Starlark type defined in your PyOxidizer configuration file doesn't matter that much.
 The primary purpose of this Starlark type is to derive the default OxidizedPythonInterpreterConfig Rust struct.
-And if you are using your own custom OxidizedPythonInterpreterConfig instance, you can ignore most of the arguments when creating the PythonInterpreterConfig instance.
+And if you are using your own customOxidizedPythonInterpreterConfig instance, you can ignore most of the arguments when creating the PythonInterpreterConfig instance.

-An exception to this is the raw_allocator argument/field.
-If you are using a custom allocator (like jemalloc, mimalloc, or snmalloc), you will need to enable a Cargo feature when building the pyembed crate or else you will get a run-time error that the specified allocator is not available.
+An exception to this is the raw\allocator argument/field.
+If you are using jemalloc, you will need to enable a Cargo feature when building the pyembed crate or else you will get a run-time error that jemalloc is not available.